-Ms. Miller also spent eight years as a litigator for two premier defense firms, where she represented some of the nation’s largest companies and individuals in matters including First Amendment issues, complex contract disputes, collective bargaining negotiations and arbitration, employment class actions and challenges to independent contractor classification.
+Ms. Miller also spent eight years as a litigator for two premier defense firms, where she represented some of the nation’s largest companies and individuals in matters including First Amendment issues, complex commercial disputes, collective bargaining negotiations and arbitration, employment class actions and challenges to independent contractor classification.
 Her civil defense experience adds to Ms. Miller’s deep and balanced litigation skillset.

-Ms. Miller’s recent representations include:
+Ms. Miller’s public (non-confidential) representations include:

-- Moody’s litigation: Represented the co-lead state (Mississippi) and New Jersey in the $864 million consumer fraud settlement achieved in January 2017 by 22 states and the U.S. Department of Justice with Moody’s Corporation, Moody’s Investors Service, Inc. and Moody’s Analytics, Inc.
+- Moody’s Litigation: Represented the co-lead state (Mississippi) and New Jersey in the $864 million consumer fraud settlement achieved in January 2017 by 22 states and the U.S. Department of Justice with Moody’s Corporation, Moody’s Investors Service, Inc., and Moody’s Analytics, Inc.

-- S&P litigation: Represented co-lead state (Mississippi) in the $1.375 billion-dollar consumer fraud settlement achieved in 2015 by 20 states and the U.S. Department of Justice with Standard & Poor’s.
+- S&P Litigation: Represented co-lead state (Mississippi) in the $1.375 billion-dollar consumer fraud settlement achieved in 2015 by 20 states and the U.S. Department of Justice with Standard & Poor’s.
 Together with the Moody’s settlement, these cases against the nation’s two largest credit rating agencies produced key industry reforms that provide greater transparency for consumers and that divested the credit rating agencies of more than $2.2 billion for their conduct contributing to the national housing crisis and Great Recession.

-- Representing the states of Arizona and Nevada in litigation against Bank of America for deceptive conduct in connection with servicing approximately 500,000 mortgages; resulting in financial payments to consumers and the states, commitments to mortgage modifications and other equitable relief valued at nearly $1 billion.
+- Representing the states of Arizona and Nevada in litigation against Bank of America for deceptive conduct in connection with servicing approximately 500,000 mortgages; resulting in financial payments to consumers and the states, commitments to mortgage modifications, and other equitable relief valued at nearly $1 billion.

-- Representing the state of Montana in an investigation of a Fortune 100 company regarding alleged misclassification of employees as independent contractors; resulting in a multi-million dollar resolution for the state.
+- Representing the state of Montana in an investigation of a Fortune 100 company regarding alleged misclassification of employees as independent contractors; resulting in a multimillion-dollar resolution for the state.

 - Representing other state attorneys general and municipalities in numerous confidential investigations and settlements.

-- Adjunct Professor, Georgetown University Law Center, 2001-present
+- Adjunct Professor, Georgetown Law School, Negotiations and Mediation, 2001-2014

-- Guest Lecturer, Harvard Law School, 2010
+- Guest Lecturer, Harvard Law School, 2010, 2019

 - Consultant, Fisher, William W. & Martha A. Field, Legal Reform in Central America: Dispute Resolution & Property Systems, John F. Kennedy School of Government, Harvard University, 1998-2000